justinjoco/three-phase-commit/README.md

 * Zhilong Li (zl252): 2

+## General Overview
+We implemented Three Phase Commit, an atomic commit algorithm, by following and maintaining the specs and invariants described in "Distributed Recovery" by Bernstein, Goodman and Hadzilakos.
+We implemented tge roles of Coordinator and Participant, in which each node in the system is a participant, including the coordinator.
+Leader election and a termination protocol occurs whenever a coordinator dies, and generally, the living process with the lowest ID becomes the new coordinator.
+This implementation also tolerates total failure (in addition to partial failure) by ensuring each process writes to a log in stable storage.

 ### Automated testing
 Within the root directory of this project directory, run your test script with a master process here.
 For more inpromptu script testing, run `python master.py < <testFile>.input`, which will return the test output to stdout.